PopovicMilica/causal_nets/README.md

     r_par_t: float, optional
         Mixing ratio of Ridge and Lasso regression for the neural network that estimates propensity scores.
         Has to be between 0 and 1.
-If r_par = 0, than this is equal to
+If r_par_t = 1, than this is equal to
         having Lasso regression.
-If r_par = 1, than it is equal to having Ridge regression.
+If r_par_t = 0, than it is equal to having Ridge regression.
 Default value is 0.
     optimizer_t: {'Adam', 'GradientDescent', 'RMSprop'}, optional
         Which optimizer to use for the neural network that estimates